QuTech-Delft/compute-runtime-schema/docs/request/index.md

 ### Meta communication

-System information from 2300 is divided over both active and passive communication.
-The messages below are triggered by 2200.
+System information from 2300 is divided over both request/reply and publish/subscribe.
+The messages below are published by 2300.

 #### Get static